-- Merge same person count: This is a field to help you calculate the Shortest Gap parameter.
-You can select a value from the drop-down menu, and the correct number of seconds will be calculated and entered into the Shortest Gap field. - Use Occlusion Threshold: Specifies if occlusion detection is enabled for the Occupancy Dashboard.
+- Current Occupancy: The current number of people in the space you want to monitor. - Use Occlusion Threshold: Specifies if occlusion detection is enabled for the Occupancy Dashboard.
 If enabled, the numerical value indicates the maximum occlusion value allowed for a face to be recognized.
 When this setting is set to 1, no occlusion filtering is applied.

-Note: Occlusion detection must also be enabled in the Detect section on the Desktop Client's Recognition Preferences menu.

-- Show Age and Mask: Specifies if age and mask information will be included on the dashboard.
+Note: Occlusion detection must also be enabled in the Detect section on the Desktop Client's Recognition Preferences menu. - Show Age and Mask: Specifies if age and mask information will be included on the dashboard.
 Note: Age and/or mask detection must also be enabled in the Detect section on the Desktop Client's Recognition Preferences menu.
 In addition, the previous parameter, Use Occlusion Threshold, must be enabled for mask information to be included in the Occupancy Dashboard. - Colors: Specifies which color scheme will be used for the dashboard.
-There are two options: Blue Theme and Green Theme. - Logo Image URL: Use this to use a custom logo in place of the SAFR logo at the top of the trend chart. - Refresh Interval: Specifies how frequently the data on the dashboard is refreshed.
+There are three options: Blue Theme, Green Theme, and Contrast. - Logo Image URL: Use this to use a custom logo in place of the SAFR logo at the top of the trend chart. - Scale automatically: When enabled, the dashboard will automatically fill the user's browser window.
+This facilitates reading the dashboard even when the window is very small. (e.g. on mobile devices) - Refresh Interval: Specifies how frequently the data on the dashboard is refreshed.
 If "0" is entered, the dashboard won't work.
 If you want a very quick refresh time, enter a very small non-zero number such as 0.1.